ZTiKnl/sara/README.md

 As I understand, 90% of problems with Sonus are related to billing issues in Google Cloud
 #### Known:
-The vision module works, but all it does is take a picture every 15 sec, no further processing available at this moment
+The vision module works, but all it does is take a picture every 30 min, no further processing connected at this moment

 ### Todo:
 - [ ] General